lazee/premonition/README.md

 ### Installing the default stylesheet

-Finally, if you want to use the standard Premonition styling, you should install the Premonition SASS file into your project.
+Finally, if you want to use the standard Premonition styling (You realyl should), you should install the Premonition SASS file into your project.

-Open a terminal and go to the root folder of your Jekyll project, and run.
+From your Jekyll project folder, run:

 ```
 bundle exec jekyll premonition-install